-The House Fiscal Agency estimates that if this income tax rollback had been in place this year, the general fund would've been cut by \$680 million.
+The House Fiscal Agency estimates that if this income tax rollback had been in place this year, the general fund would've been cut by §680 million.
 And the problem is there's no floor.
 That's \$680 million in year one.
 And if there's another growth in revenue above inflation, there's another cut.
-Well, you don't have to have-you don't have to cut-you don't have to have too many years in a row like that before the general fund is dramatically depleted, the income tax has been cut so far that we're reaching the point where we can actually even begin to affect the school aid fund.
+Well, you don't have to have-you don't have to cut-you don't have to have too many years in a row like that before the general fund is dramatically depleted, the income tax has been cut so far that we're reaching the point where we can actually begin to affect the school aid fund.

 Voting began 10 minutes later.
 The H-3 version, which included the "current rate" and "that rate" language passed on a 61-45 roll call vote.
-2015 House Journal 1864-65 (No. 86, Oct.
+86 Michigan House Journal at 1864-65 (Oct.
 21, 2015).

 The H-3 version was amended in the Senate to have the formula begin in tax year 2023 instead of 2019 and to increase the amount of excess revenue needed to trigger a tax cut.
 Its final passage in the Senate occurred on November 3, 2015.
-After other bills in the package were voted on, then-Senator Gregory (D-11) offered his "no vote" explanation.38 He addressed the other bills, but also the upcoming vote on SB 414:
+After other bills in the package were voted on, then-Senator Gregory (D-11) offered his no-vote explanation.42 He addressed the other bills, but also the upcoming vote on SB 414: